RaviMusalin/My-Library/README.md

   <img src="/static/User_Profile.png">

-  <p>Once a user enters in a title, author or ISBN number they are brought, the data from the API is displayed on this page</p>
+  <p>Once a user enters in a title, author or ISBN number and make a search, the data from the Google Books API is returned on this page</p>

   <img src="/static/Book_Search.png">